DerekCresswell/GameDesign11/2 Dice Game/4 Logic.md

 This is a simple one but shows off the use of truth tables well.

-### And Operator
+### AND Operator

-The "And Operator" checks to see if both of two booleans are true.
+The "AND Operator" checks to see if both of two booleans are true.
 If either or both are false the operator returns false.\
 We use the `&&` double ampersand with a boolean on each side to denote this operator.
 Just like this :

 ```csharp